-A CERTAIN Gentleman had a Daughter who was greatly deformed; and he also had a Son who was admired for his beauty.
-While they were playing together as children do, they saw themselves by chance in a looking-glass, which the good lady had left in her chair.
-The Boy boasted that he was very handsome; but the poor little girl fell into a violent passion, and could not bear the jokes of her Brother, taking them all (and how should she do otherwise?)
+A CERTAIN gentleman had a Daughter who was greatly deformed; and he had also a son who was admired for his beauty.
+While they were playing together, as children do, they saw themselves, by chance, in a looking-glass, which the good lady had left in her chair.
+The Boy boasted that he was very handsome;